defuse/flush-reload-attacks/README.md

 I would like to thank Prof. John Aycock at the University of Calgary for serving as my advisor when I was working on this project for my undergrad thesis.
-Our discussions helped lead me to the results included here.
+Our discussions helped carry the project to the results included here.
 He also contributed edits and improvements to an earlier version of the paper.